CEI-lab/ece3400-2018/docs/Grading/Lab_score.md

 * 2 points: Assemble your robot
 * 3 points: Driving your robot autonomously

-In Lab 2 Analog Circuitry and FFT's, the first 15 points are scored by:
+In Lab 2 Analog Circuitry and FFT's, the first 15 points are scored as follows:

 * 2 points: Correct FFT analysis for audio
 * 2 points: Working amplifier (or active filter) circuit for audio